If you want just one pair of shoes, buy a shoe for daily running.

 Barefoot shoes are not just for running.
 It is also gaining popularity in terms of beachcombing, swimming, canyoneering, and mountain climbing among others.
 The freedom of movement is technically the shoe’s selling point, as it offers better health benefits and proper posture.

 Here are some things you probably didn’t know about running shoes:

-- Hoka One One is originally pronounced as “Ho-Kah Own-ay Own-ay.”
-It is a Māori phrase which means “flying.”
+Hoka One One is originally pronounced as “Ho-Kah Own-ay Own-ay.”
+It is a Māori phrase that means “flying.”
 When Deckers has taken over Hoka, the correct pronunciation was changed to “Ho-Kah Won Won.”

 Frequently Asked Questions

 What are the best running shoes for beginners?

 Beginners should buy a running shoe that offers a perfect balance of moderate cushioning, flexibility, and lightweight design.
 Some recommendations include the Nike Revolution 4, Kayano 25, and Brooks Ghost model.
 Before you purchase the shoe, make sure to get the right fit.
 For ideas on what running shoe best suits you, you can read reviews online or ask some tips from your runner friends.